mikepfeiffer/az-dev-workshop/Lab 3/README.md

-# Lab 3 - XXXXXXXXXX
+# Lab 3 - Use Key Vault References in an ASP.NET Core App

 1. Step one
 2. Step two